Vicente Liem de la Paz: Life

-Upon arriving in his homeland, he was appointed professor in Trung Linh seminary.
+Upon arriving in his homeland, he was appointed professor at the Trung Linh seminary.
 On 2 October 1773, he and his two assistants were arrested at "Co Dou".
 He and his assistants were beaten up, after which they traveled on foot to the village of recorded as "Dou Hoi."
 There he met another Dominican priest, the Spaniard Jacinto Castañeda.
 They were presented to the Vice Governor and to the Royal Minister.
 They were thrown to a cage for a night.
 The arrival of a High Minister prompted their transfer to Kien Nam, where the King held his court.
 While under detention, they still managed to preach Catholicism to the people.
 Later they were taken to Tan Cau, then to the house of Canh Thuy.
 Finally they were brought to the King where they were tried.
 Their trial led for the King to be angry and they were thrown to jail.
 After several days, the King brought down the guilty verdict with the penalty of beheading.
 The execution occurred on 7 November 1773.
 After the execution, the Christians who were present at the site carried away the bodies of de la Paz and Castañeda, where they were laid to rest at the town of Trung Linh in Xuan Truong, Nam Định.
 Several more Christian missionaries were put to death by the Tonkinese authorities.

 The process of beatification of de la Paz and Casteñeda, as well as other Dominican martyrs, was initiated through Vicar Apostolic Bishop Ignacio Delgado.
 They were beatified by Pope Pius X with his feast day on 6 November.
-Pope John Paul II canonization the Dominican martyrs along with a total of 117 martyrs in total on 19 June 1988, with the feast day of the group on 24 November.
+Pope John Paul II canonization the Dominican martyrs, along with a total of 117 martyrs in total on 19 June 1988, with the feast day of the group on 24 November.